 - 8. The ball-carrier in a maul may go to ground provided that player makes the ball available immediately.
 Sanction: Scrum. - 9.
-All other players in a maul must endeavour to stay on their feet. - All players in a maul must be caught in or bound to it and not just alongside it.
+All other players in a maul must endeavour to stay on their feet. - 10.
+All players in a maul must be caught in or bound to it and not just alongside it.
 A player in possession of the ball must not slide or move backwards in the maul.
 Sanction: Penalty. - 11.
 Players must not: - a.
 Intentionally collapse a maul or jump on top of it. - b.
 Attempt to drag an opponent out of a maul.

-c.
+- c.
 Take any action to make opponents believe that the maul has ended when it has not.
-Sanction: Free-kick.
+Sanction: Free-kick. - 12.
+When players of the team who are not in possession of the ball intentionally leave the maul such that there are no players of that team left in the maul, the maul continues.